beaky98/0049-max-eirp-adjustment.md/README.md

 # Detailed Explanation
 [detailed-explanation]: #detailed-explanation

-To implement country-specific EIRP limits via LoRaWAN subregions.
+To implement country-specific EIRP limits via LoRaWAN subregions settings.
 Individual country EIRP max limit can be defined within the LoRaWAN subregion instead of a fixed value for the entire region.

-For countries that do not have a subregion max EIRP limit value defined, it should then fall back to the default regional max EIRP limit value of 16dBm.
+For countries that do not have a subregion max EIRP limit value defined, it should then fall back to the default regional max EIRP limit value (i.e. 16dBm).
-This can be extended to any region outside of AS923 if such an issue exists for other regions as well.
+This can be extended to any region outside of AS923 for that matter.

 The software probably needs to be written to the core blockchain.
 Software update deployed to all Hotspots, Validators, etc to support the new rules.
 This is consensus affecting so it needs to be a full deployment.